Posture 4: Side over posture

-The side over posture may be used as an unloaded rotational posture to create mobility in the entire spine.
-With continued use this posture will create optimal alignment of all vertebrae.
-Releases mid and low back, may adjust SI joint, is a full spinal twist, rejuvenates nervous system, opens tensor fasciae, glutes, IT band, and erector spinae, impinges psoas insertion allowing for a deeper release.
+The side-over posture may be used as an unloaded rotational posture to create mobility in the entire spine.
+With continued use, this posture will create optimal alignment of all vertebrae.
+Releases mid and low back, may adjust SI joint, is a full spinal twist, rejuvenates the nervous system, opens tensor fasciae, glutes, IT band, and erector spinae, impinges psoas insertion allowing for a deeper release.

-As you rotate the knee begin to slowly rotate the head on the opposite direction.
-Gently pull the knee to the ground as you look the opposite direction.
+- As you rotate the knee begin to slowly rotate the head in the opposite direction.
+Gently pull the knee to the ground as you look in the opposite direction.

-Imagine releasing inside of hip.
+- Imagine releasing inside of your hip.
 Think of the hip joint dropping out and away from the socket.

-Modifications: The goal is to relax into this posture with slight activation of the oblique muscles to aid in rotation.
-Eventually knee, shoulder blades, and cheekbone will rest easily on the ground.
+The goal is to relax into this posture with slight activation of the oblique muscles to aid in rotation.
+Eventually, the knee, shoulder blades, and cheekbone will rest easily on the ground.
 You can use a bolster to support the knee.

-Contraindications: If you have lumbar disc issues be very cautious with spinal twist.
+If you have lumbar disc issues be very cautious with a spinal twist.
 Not recommended.